This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 Community Projects

-Spend time connecting with the community, getting to know a wide range of people, their backgrounds, cultures, and traditions.
+Spend time connecting with the community and get to know a wide range of people, their backgrounds, cultures, and traditions.
 This will help you to become immersed in Nepali life!

 All group sizes of 5 or more.
 Free staff place with every 9 students.